TT Premier Football League: Cup competitions

-The TT Pro League organises four knock-out cup competitions each league season: the League Cup (commonly called the First Citizens Cup), the Digicel Pro Bowl, the TOYOTA Classic, and the Goal Shield (or for sponsorship reasons, the Lucozade Sport Goal Shield).
+The TT Pro League organises five knock-out cup competitions each league season: the League Cup (commonly called the First Citizens Cup), the Digicel Pro Bowl, the TOYOTA Classic, the Goal Shield (or for sponsorship reasons, the Lucozade Sport Goal Shield), and the TTPFL Knockout Cup, which was established in 2023.
 The League Cup and Pro Bowl, established in 2000 and 2004, respectively, are cup competitions open exclusively to Pro League clubs.
 The Pro League agreed to create another knock-out cup competition in 2009 for its clubs named the Goal Shield with a unique prize system.
 The Classic, established in 2005, comprises a sixteen club knock-out competition open to all teams in the Pro League, with remaining positions filled by teams from the National Super League.
 In addition, Pro League clubs also compete in the annual FA Trophy organised by and named after the Trinidad and Tobago Football Association.
 The knockout tournament is the oldest football competition in Trinidad and Tobago, dating back to 1927, and is open to all clubs affiliated with the Football Association.

 The league introduced in 2012, the Charity Shield to mark the start of each TT Pro League season.
 The Charity Shield contests the winners of the previous year's Pro Bowl and the champions of the Pro League.
 In the case that the league champion also is the holder of the Pro Bowl, then the top two teams in the previous league season compete for the Charity Shield.
 Generally regarded as below the FA Trophy and First Citizens Cup in terms of importance, the fixture is a recognised football Super Cup.
+The TTPFL Knockout Cup was introduced in the 2023 season which includes teams from the TT Premier Football League and TT Super League.